I woke to the sound of thunder, to a morning in a monochrome palette; color, sucked from the sky.

 - Do women walk away from who they are?

-- Do we turn, just slightly, from the self?
+- Do we turn, just slightly, from seeing ourselves?

 - Does it happen in barely perceptible shifts that occur in relationships, in marriages, in the minutiae of daily compromises that ultimately chip away at who we are?